-When the error in an entry is relatively easy to fix and the entry is on the long side, you’ll probably want to edit the cell entry rather than replace it.
-To edit the entry in the cell, simply double-click the cell or select the cell and then press F2.
+When the error in an entry is relatively easy to fix and the entry is on the long side, you'll probably want to edit the cell entry rather than replace it.
+To edit the entry in the cell, simply double-click the cell or select the cell and then press the F2 key.

 When you edit an existing cell entry, the mode indicator in the status bar changes to Edit.
 While in this mode, you can use the mouse or the arrow keys to position the insertion point at the place in the cell entry that needs fixing.

-In Excel 2007, you can edit a cell’s contents in the cell or on the Formula bar.
-Editing right in the cell is just fine, but when you’re dealing with really long entries, you may prefer to do your editing on the Formula bar.
-This is because Excel 2007 automatically adds up and down scroll arrow buttons to the end of the Formula bar when a cell entry is too long to be completely displayed on a single row.
+In Excel 2010, you can edit a cell's contents in the cell or on the Formula bar.
+Editing right in the cell is just fine, but when you're dealing with really long entries, you may prefer to do your editing on the Formula bar.
+This is because Excel 2010 automatically adds up and down scroll arrow buttons to the right side of the Formula bar when a cell entry is too long to be completely displayed on a single row.
 To edit the contents in the Formula bar rather than in the cell itself, click the I-beam mouse pointer at the place that requires modification to set the cursor.